Weilei424/secret-engine/docs/development.md

 - images will be built and pushed separately
 - image names will be replaced from the placeholder `ghcr.io/example/...`
+- secret values are created separately from the workload manifests
 - cluster networking is plain HTTP for now

+The web manifest now proxies `/api/*` and `/health` to the in-cluster server service, so the browser can use same-origin requests instead of calling `localhost` from inside the cluster.

 ## Coding expectations